How to Steam Milk Like A Pro

 - When you reached your desired amount of fine-textured milk, lower the stem wand down to heat the milk.
 Note, do not have the steam wand too far into the milk, just enough to stop the hissing noise.

-- Turn your steam off when milk temperature reaches 60 degrees Celsius and remove from steam wand.
+- Turn your steam off when the milk temperature reaches 60 degrees Celsius and remove from steam wand.
 The temperature will continue to rise close to 70 degrees Celsius.
 This is the correct pouring temperature and at this temperature you receive maximum sweetness.

 - Keep your milk rolling in the jug by hand, circulating the jug in slow steady small circles.
 This will keep the milk and fine-textured milk combined.